Waterproof Bluetooth Speakers On The Lake

 These are official IP-ratings.
-IP, Ingress Protection, define how well electrical gadgets are sealed against dirt and moisture.
+IP, Ingress Protection, defines how well electrical gadgets are sealed against dirt and moisture.
 Each number stands for a certain specification.
 You can read more about these ratings and numbers here.

 Why didn’t you include (insert speaker name here)?